 But, bottom line, carbs are not inherently fattening, especially whole food sources.
 And getting adequate carbs can help most clients exercise harder and recover better, optimizing progress.

 Yep, this is a controversial position to take.
 But it works.
-And while avoiding carbs may facilitate rapid weight loss initially, we’ve found that it’s not practical (or necessary) for long-term success.
+And while avoiding carbs may facilitate rapid weight loss initially, we’ve found that it’s not practical (or necessary) for long-term success for most people.

 “Should I avoid grains?”